Top 7 Causes of Privacy Incidents in 2026 and How Strong Incident Management Prevents Them

 The incident management process is the structured approach organizations use to identify, assess, respond to, and learn from these incidents.

-The Incident Management Life Cycle: A Quick Overview
+The Incident Management Life Cycle: Why Structure Matters

 A mature incident management life cycle typically includes: